 What should I do if my teen refuses to eat more?

 Try to be patient.
 Sometimes it takes a while for teens to get on board with a new eating routine.
 Look at each addition as an accomplishment.
 You will see progress over time.
-A counselor or dietitian can help your teen if he is struggling with finishing the increased portions or if he is having trouble making dietary changes.
+A counselor or dietitian can help your teen if they are struggling with finishing the increased portions or if they are having trouble making dietary changes.

-Encourage your teen to avoid comparing his eating style to other family members or to his friends’ eating habits.
-In order to gain weight, he will likely be eating more frequently and consuming larger portions than others.
+Encourage your teen to avoid comparing their eating style to other family members or to their friends’ eating habits.
+In order to gain weight, your child will likely be eating more frequently and consuming larger portions than others.
 It is important that your teen understand that everyone has different nutritional needs.
-At this time, it is necessary for your teen to eat differently in order to feel his best and reach his full growth potential.
+At this time, it is necessary for your teen to eat differently in order to feel their best and reach their full growth potential.

 Do I need to make special meals for my teen?

 No, but it will be helpful if you plan meals and snacks in advance.
-Include your teen when selecting food and have him help with grocery shopping and food preparation if his schedule permits.
+Include your teen when selecting food and have them help with grocery shopping and food preparation.
 At meals, select recipes that are easily modified.
-In some cases, you may be able to prepare two versions of a meal, for example: macaroni and cheese with whole milk and regular cheese for your teen; and the same recipe using low-fat milk and cheese for other family members.
+In some cases, you may be able to prepare two versions of a meal, for example: macaroni and cheese with extra butter for your teen; and the same recipe without the added butter for other family members.
 Remember, this is likely a temporary situation and you will not always have to make modifications.

 Should I worry about reading food labels?